 The OLA has a paid membership in FOCA, a non-profit, voluntary organization representing 500 Ontario cottagers’ associations plus individual and corporate supporters.
 For 50 years, FOCA has been dedicated to supporting the interests of Ontario's waterfront property owners.

-2014 marked the 12th edition of this annual October workshop organized by the Centre for Sustainable Watersheds for anyone concerned about lake issues: non-profits, municipalities, government agencies, individuals and lake association representatives.
+2021 with be the 20th edition of this annual October workshop organized by Watersheds Canada (formerly Centre for Sustainable Watersheds) for anyone concerned about lake issues: non-profits, municipalities, government agencies, individuals and lake association representatives.
 Usually several Otty Lake residents attend, and the OLA has made a small monetary contribution to make the day- long event possible.

 The Otty Lake Association was presented with a Tri-Valley Conservation award in the Community Group category for producing the Rideau’s first Lake Management Plan.
 Lake association volunteers worked closely with the community, municipalities and other agencies to develop a community vision and community supported plan.
 Pictured in the photo are Karen Hunt and David Reesor of the OLA receiving the award from Dell Hallett, RVCA.
 Photo by Ottawa Region Media Group.

 The Federation of Ontario Cottagers Association (FOCA) presented the OLA with the 2008 Jerry Strickland Award in recognition of “their leadership, pivotal role in regional networking, developing new partnerships, and demonstrating that waterfront communities can achieve their long-term goals through concerted and collaborative effort.”
 Pictured here are Andrea Klymko, Karen Hunt and David Reesor accepting the award from Roslyn Moore, FOCA Vice President.

 For more on these two awards, see the awards page on our former OLA website.